 By way of comparison, the CERM Performance Indicator (industry) benchmark in 2018 for Group 5 (Outdoor Pool/s) was 43,750 attendances per year.

-2.4 Attendance by user category
+2.5 Attendance by user category

-The attendance by user category for each season is provided in the figure on the next page.
+The attendance by user category for each season is provided in the following figure.

 A review of the results for the visits by user by category indicates the following trends: